 If your business is impacted by these changes, here’s what you need to do.

 - gross amount paid to contractors from 1 July 2019.

 Your first report to the ATO, the Taxable Payments Annual Report (TPAR), is due by 28 August 2020.

 This might seem like a long way away.
-But it will come around quickly and you need to ensure that your systems are in place to manage the reporting required.
+But it will come around quickly and you need to ensure that your systems are in place to collect the information required ready for lodgement.